rolaveric/GoHttp/README.md

 - Checks that the user has "secret access" (ie. Is their username 'admin')
 - Says "Hello Secret Agent (user)"

+GET /login
+- If an Authorization header isn't included, it responds with a 401 status and a WWW-Authenticate header, prompting the browser provide a Basic authentication form.
+If one is provided, it redirects to "/".
+Demonstrates prompting for authentication, but impractical without using session cookies to persist the authentication.

 I'm using this project to test out HTTP server practices with Go, and have public examples to point others to.
 So any comments and constructive criticisms are welcomed.